NanShang126/BetterHudwiki-chinese/layouts.md

 ![](https://i.imgur.com/SEFS5XA.png)

 ## follow
-If the player's name is returned as a PAPI,

-it will get the entered player's information for all PAPIs used in that layout.
+If the player's name is returned as a PAPI, get the entered player's information for all PAPIs (pattern, conditions, etc.) used in that layout.

 ex. `follow: parties_member_exclude_mine:1`